Rep. Collins votes against Harvey aid, raising debt limit

-Rep. Doug Collins, who represents most of Northeast Georgia including Jackson County, voted Friday against legislation that gave a $15 billion disaster aid package to Texas and also raised the federal government’s borrowing limit until Dec.
+Rep. Doug Collins, who represents most of Northeast Georgia including Madison County, voted Sept.
+8 against legislation that gave a $15 billion disaster aid package to Texas and also raised the federal government’s borrowing limit until Dec.
 8.

 The legislation passed in the House 316-90 with Collins being one of the 90 votes — all Republicans — opposed.